cjhong6/Twitter/README.md

 - [x] User can pull to refresh.
 (1pt)
 - [x] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
 (2pts)
 - [x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
 (1pt)
+- [x]User can tap on a tweet to view it in a detail view, with controls to retweet, favorite, and reply.
+- [x]User can compose a new tweet by tapping on a compose button.
+- [x]When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 140)
+- [x]User can view their profile in a profile tab

 The following **stretch** features are implemented: